 WordPress will automatically update your theme in seconds …

-Repeat the above process to update all of your out-of-date themes, or use the method below to bulk upgrade multiple themes at once.
+Repeat the above to update all of your out-of-date themes, or use the method below to upgrade multiple themes at once.

-Update your WordPress themes from the “Updates” area as shown below:
+Update your WordPress themes from the “Updates” area as follows:

 To view all themes on your site that need updating, click on Dashboard > Updates …

-This opens up the Updates screen.
+This brings up the Updates screen.
 Scroll down to the Themes section …

-WordPress will automatically update all of the selected themes …
+WordPress automatically updates all of your selected themes …

 Congratulations!
-Now you know how to update your theme from the WP dashboard.
+Now you know how to update your WP theme in your dashboard.